Have you ever wondered about the solution to any of these ongoing debates and dilemmas in the Christian Church?

 Before one begins defining terms according to perceptual frames, one must first identify philosophical issues that conflate the frames of multiple beings.
 Below are three indicators of arguments with intermingled perceptual frames.

-Indicator 1) The argument or dilemma lies between two beings of different natures: An example of this indicator would be the dilemma between Man’s agency and God’s sovereignty.
+Indicator 1) The argument or dilemma lies between two beings of different nature: An example of this indicator would be the dilemma between Man’s agency and God’s sovereignty.
 The dilemma lies directly between the perceptual frame of what God perceives and what man perceives.
 This is also clearly the case in the debate on theological fatalism, and the problem of evil.

 Indicator 2) What is properly basic: It seems that a being’s perceptual frame determines what that being perceives as “properly basic”.
 This is the best measure of defining what fallen man experiences as reality.
 Perceptual knowledge, or what is perceived as properly basic is directly rooted in human perception which is itself rooted in human nature.
 Alternatively, if something appears to be intellectually true but is not perceptually true (properly basic), it could be the result of a true fact revealed from another perceptual frame.